Can a consultant invoice through an LTD (ApS)? – and why it can get VERY expensive in tax if you get it wrong!

 Or both of course.

-Most people prefer paying 22% in company income tax (the company income tax rate in Denmark in 2023), rather than paying personal income tax on money earned.
+Most people prefer paying 22% in company income tax (the corporate income tax rate in Denmark in 2024), rather than paying personal income tax on money earned.

 Especially if profits are high.